-Understanding the relative toxicity of biospherically important forms of selenium and tellurium is important to help focus resources on the most important environmentally-damaging aspects of these metalloids as they are released into the biosphere from natural weathering (like in the San Joaquin Valley) mining (think Telluride, Colorado) and oil refining.
-Selenocyanate is particularly difficult
+Understanding the relative toxicity of biospherically important forms of selenium and tellurium is important to help focus resources on the most important environmentally-damaging aspects of these metalloids as they are released into the biosphere more-easily-removed forms; and yet still relative toxic to organisms in the environment.
+We have used bacterial microorganisms to evaluate this relative toxicity without the need for mammalian test subjects.
+We've published this work in multiple papers in Environmental Toxicology and Chemistry, Environmental Technology, and Environmental Biotechnology.

-Growth rate experiments: TeO_3^{2} is the most toxic of these anions.
+Growth rate experiments: TeO_3^{2-} is the most toxic of these anions.